datainfrahq/pinot-control-plane-k8s/README.md

 </div>

 Pinot Kubernetes Operator for deploying and managing heterogenous apache pinot kubernetes clusters.
-This operator isn't just any other operator it based on [Dsoi-Spec](https://github.com/datainfrahq/dsoi-spec) and is built using [operator-runtime](https://github.com/datainfrahq/operator-runtime).
+This operator is based on [Dsoi-Spec](https://github.com/datainfrahq/dsoi-spec) and is built using [operator-runtime](https://github.com/datainfrahq/operator-runtime).
+This is a radical new approach that brings ease of use and decouples application and kubernetes in a way that it becomes easier for day 2 operations.
 The goal of this project is to build a control plane for managing apache pinot clusters.
 The underlying controllers are built on conditions ie orthogonal concepts and not state machines.

 ### Getting Started With Kustomize